GilkleberMedeiros/audio_resume/README.md

 ## Usage
 ### resume_audio command
 Just run `python resume_audio.py audio_file_path` and the audio will be resumed and key words extracted to your terminal.
+Audio file needs to be an `.mp3` or `.wav` file.
 This command use whisper AI locally to transcript the audio, so be careful if you don't think you have a computer powerful enough.
 In the other hand, it use Google AI remote models to resume and extract the kw.
 If you wanna know more about the command, just run `python resume_audio.py --help`.